msgpo/Windows-Redstone-4-1803-Data-Analysis/README.md

-## Windows Redstone 4 (1803 Data analysis)
+## Windows Redstone 4 (1803 Data Analysis)

+Status: **Work in progress*

 Explains Windows telemetry, opt-out methods and provides some Wireshark/Burp dumps with an explanation.
-All findings are on the Enterprise Redstone 4 (Spring Creators Update) -> 17133.1.180323-1312.RS4_RELEASE_CLIENTCOMBINED_UUP_X64FRE_EN-US - created from [official UUP files}(https://mega.nz/#!FMcWWQ6S!O5eW4cB6L3V_-zm7zr-f8wAQk0Wan_Pm15FsNAKm1VI).
+All findings are on the Enterprise Redstone 4 (Spring Creators Update aka April Update) -> 17133.1.180323-1312.RS4_RELEASE_CLIENTCOMBINED_UUP_X64FRE_EN-US - created from [official UUP files](https://mega.nz/#!FMcWWQ6S!O5eW4cB6L3V_-zm7zr-f8wAQk0Wan_Pm15FsNAKm1VI).

 The pcaps are in this project in case you want to verify my words and decipher the traffic in order to see what has been transmitted after you opted-out of Microsoft's telemetry.